step-ca

 See the section on managing provisioners.

-We recommend certificates have the lifespan of a mayfly: about a day or less1.
-Certificates from
+- User certificates should have the lifespan of a mayfly: about a day or less[^1].

 file.